 Private insurers told Congress months ago that they were ready.
 They, too, are focusing on small providers.

-“Health plans are working aggressively to help them get over the hump,” said Justine Handelman of the Blue Cross Blue Shield Association, who noted that the industry has had years to prepare.
+“Health plans are working aggressively to help them get over the hump,” said Justine Handelman, of the Blue Cross Blue Shield Association, who said the industry has had years to prepare.
 The U.S. postponed the deadline twice.

 Still, responding to concerns from doctors, CMS has promised flexibility in the first year of assessing claims, if the coding is close.